platformsh/platformsh-docs/docs/src/administration/users.md

 ## User roles

-Every Platform.sh user has a role that controls their access and permission levels.
+Within a project, each user has a role that controls their access and permission levels.

 * Project Admin: Users who can configure project settings, add and remove users, administer environment permissions, push code, and execute actions on all project environments.
 * Project Viewer: Any user with access to environment types automatically gets this role.

+These control who has access to projects.
+Users can still see projects that they can't access if they are a member of an organization.
+See more on access control for [organizations](./organizations.md).

 ## Environment types